DavideCortinovis/Action-topography-in-visual-cortex/README.md

 **Moments-in-Time**: https://github.com/zhoubolei/moments_models contains pretrained models needed to replicate the analysis with ResNet (trained with ImageNet and Moments-in-Time).

+Script7: After obtaining the activations as described in the code for TDANN, it is possible to perform statistical analyses on the overlap values of the topographic networks.
+To make them more easily accessible, the overlap values are directly written on the script.

+For the other analysis (RSA and index) of all neural networks, similar scripts as for the fMRI can be used (scripts 4 and 5).
+The difference is that for statistical analyses permutations are needed: this can be generated with CosmoMVPA (script8).

 **REFERENCES**

  - Margalit, E., Lee, H., Finzi, D., DiCarlo, J. J., Grill-Spector, K., & Yamins, D. L. (2024).
 A unifying framework for  functional organization in early and higher ventral visual cortex. _Neuron_, _112_(14), 2435-2451.